Returning home, Georgian ex-leader arrested after call for election protest | Politics

 Saakashvili, who led Georgia's Rose Revolution in 2003 that culminated in the resignation of long-time President Eduard Shevardnadze, posted a video early on Friday from what he said was the Georgian city of Batumi on the Black Sea.
 He called on his supporters to vote for United National Movement or for any small party that opposes Georgian Dream.

 President Salome Zourabichvili said she would not pardon Saakashvili, TASS news agency reported.
 Ukraine's foreign ministry said it had summoned the Georgian ambassador after his detention.
-(Additional reporting by Gabrielle Tétrault-Farber in Moscow; Writing by Tom Balmforth; Editing by Alison Williams)
+(Additional reporting by Gabrielle Tétrault-Farber in Moscow; Writing by Tom Balmforth; Editing by Alison Williams, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)